 }

-}From an OSS object
+}Use an OSS object as input

 # Parameter descriptions:

-# --account-id: Your Alibaba Cloud ID.
+# --account-id: Alibaba Cloud account ID

-# --model-id: The embedding model to use.
+# --model-id: The embedding model to use

 oss-vectors-embed \